 After a network has been selected, you will be taken to the token's wallet.

 Some tokens in your Exodus wallet, including NFTs, require another asset to pay network transaction fees.
-This is because transaction fees on a blockchain network are paid with the primary asset of the network.
+This is because transaction fees on a blockchain network are paid with the main asset of the network.

-For example, on the Ethereum network, the primary asset is Ethereum (ETH).
+For example, on the Ethereum network, the main asset is Ethereum (ETH).
 So if you send an Ethereum token, you will need to have enough ETH in your wallet to pay the transaction fee.

 In the table below, you can see which asset you need to pay transaction fees when sending tokens on each network: